leeohaddad/reward-system-challenge/README.md

 Despite being the best option for the solution computation, the tree has been proven inefficient for inclusion, since we can't access elements without searching in the tree.

-To solve this problem, I changed my data structure to something that still allows me quickly transverse the structure looking for result, but that also allows me to make inclusion in something close to O(1).
+To solve this problem, I changed my data structure to something that still allows me to quickly transverse the structure looking for the result, but that also allows me to make inclusion in something close to O(1).

 The result was a hash-map that contains:
- - Root: Customer that made the first invitation.
+ - Root: customer that made the first invitation.
  - Data: hash-map of 2-dim vectors of sets.
 Customers are the hash-map keys and lead to the pair of sets that contain the invitees of that customer.
 The first set stores the valid invitations, while the second set stores the invalid invitations.
- - Invitees: A set of the already-invited customers, for interal control.
+ - Invitees: a set of the already-invited customers, for internal control.

-This data structure assumes there is only one non-invited customer (root).

 ### The Amazing Solution